No Samsung phones, Nike uniforms for North Koreans? Sanctions cloud Olympic perks

 “Benefits provided to North Korean delegation, which were in the past were not subject to sanctions, can now become a controversy, since sanctions have become much more comprehensive in recent years,” he said.

+(This story has been refiled to make clear in paragraph 22 federation was not immediately available for comment.)

-Additional reporting by Josh Smith and Haejin Choi in SEOUL and David Brunnstrom in WASHINGTON; Editing by Soyoung Kim and Lincoln Feast
+Additional reporting by Josh Smith and Haejin Choi in SEOUL and David Brunnstrom, Siddharth Cavale and Karolos Grohmann; Editing by Soyoung Kim and Lincoln Feast